 Large: 35 cm x 35 cm / 14 in x 14 in

+- Customize the wings.
 Fold in half and use thin wire or thread to secure the butterfly in the middle.
-Customise the wings by cutting the edges of the folds into fringes, rounded or pointed shapes.
+Customize the wings by cutting the edges of the folds into fringes, rounded or pointed shapes.